app-sre/qontract-server/README.md

 The [JSON Schema Validation](https://github.com/app-sre/qontract-validator) lives in a [separate repo](https://github.com/app-sre/qontract-validator).

+The schemas which are used for validation live in [qontract-schemas](https://github.com/app-sre/qontract-schemas).

 The Reconcile loop is implementation specific.
 Any tool that conforms with the following patterns is considered a qontract reconcile tool:

 - Retrieves desired state from the GraphQL API.